jf990/esri-map-view-plugin/esri-map-view/README.md

 * Display map on posts/pages using the WordPress shortcode syntax.
 * Set your map height and width.
 * Set Map zoom level.

+This plugin uses a 3rd party service provided by [Esri](https://esri.com).
+Esri takes the responsibility to protect your privacy seriously.
+Esri holds itself to the highest national and international standards, including [Privacy Shield certification](https://www.privacyshield.gov/participant?id=a2zt00000004EspAAE) and GDPR compliance.
+View our [privacy policy](https://www.esri.com/en-us/privacy/overview)

 ## Installation